chimay/wheel/README.md

   + mix of above
     * circles on tabs, locations on split
     * toruses on tabs, circles on split
-- save tab & windows in minimal session file
+- save tabs & windows in minimal session file
 - batch operations
 - autogroup files by extension or directory